Naming and Tagging Conventions

 Workflows, messages, segments, and contact fields are the core building blocks of your eSputnik account.
-The more objects you create, the harder it becomes to navigate them — unless names follow a shared logic from the start.
+The more objects you create, the harder they are to navigate without shared naming and tagging rules.

 Why It Matters

-Consistent names improve analytics.
+Standardized names improve analytics.
 Message names flow through to UTM parameters, which means they appear directly in Google Analytics.
-A name like AbandonedCart_S01 filters cleanly by flow and sequence; a name like new email copy creates noise that's hard to untangle months later.
+A name like AbandonedCart_S01 filters cleanly by campaign and sequence; a name like new email copy creates noise that is hard to untangle months later.

 Teams work from the same logic.
-When everyone uses the same naming structure, there's no guesswork about what a segment covers, which workflow is live, or whether a message is a draft or a production template.
+When everyone uses the same naming structure, there is no guesswork about what a segment covers, which workflow is live, or whether a message is a draft or a production template.

 Three Tools for Organizing Objects

-eSputnik gives you three ways to describe and organize objects.
-Each has a different role:
+eSputnik gives you three ways to describe and organize objects:

-Description — free-form notes.
-Use descriptions for the reasoning behind a segment rule, the hypothesis behind an A/B test, or any context that would make the name too long.
+• Description — free-form context.
+Use it for the reasoning behind a segment rule, the hypothesis behind an A/B test, or any detail that would make the name too long.

-A well-organized account uses all three.
-If your names are getting long and hard to read, some of that information probably belongs in a tag or description instead.
+If a name is getting too long, some of that information probably belongs in a tag or description instead.

 Core Principles

 General → specific.
 Fields in a name follow the same order every time, moving from broad context to specific detail.
-This lets lists naturally group by type, funnel stage, or flow.
+This lets lists naturally group by type and funnel stage.

 Controlled vocabulary.
 Use a fixed, agreed-upon set of abbreviations across your team.
 For country or market codes, align with ISO 3166 alpha-2 country codes so values like DE, PL, and US stay standardized across systems and reports.
-For other dimensions, apply the same consistency rule: pick one form and stick to it.
 Every abbreviation you introduce should be documented in your naming dictionary.

 Names describe role, not version.
 A name should tell you what an object does, not track its edit history.
 Version markers like _v2, _new, or _copy accumulate over time and tell you nothing useful.
-If you need to track changes, use the description field or your version control.
+If you need to track changes, use the description field.
 Note: V1/V2 suffixes are a separate convention — they apply only to A/B test variants within a single campaign (see Messages below).

 Avoid decoration.
-Filler words (new, copy, test) and personal markers make names ambiguous.
-A name like BF_Nov14_v2_copy is unreadable in six months.
+Filler words like new, copy, and test, as well as personal markers, make names ambiguous.
+A name like BF_Nov14_v2_copy will not be readable six months later.
 Use a structured name and move context to the description.

 Include launch dates for broadcast campaigns; use sequence numbers for lifecycle messages.
-For one-off sends like BF2025_S01, adding a date — BF2025_1114_S01 — helps you trace GA traffic back to a specific send months later.
-For triggered lifecycle messages, the relevant dimension is not when the message was sent but where it sits in the series: AbandonedCart_S01, AbandonedCart_S02.
-A date here adds no value — the message fires continuously, not on a specific day.
+For one-off sends like BF2025_S01, adding a date — BF2025_1114_S01 — helps trace GA traffic back to a specific send months later.
+For triggered lifecycle messages, the useful dimension is not when the message was sent but where it sits in the series: AbandonedCart_S01, AbandonedCart_S02.

 Different objects need different naming density.
 Workflows and segments benefit from readable, business-language names.
-Messages need more compact notation because they appear in long lists and need to be scannable at a glance.
+Messages need more compact notation because they appear in long lists and should be scannable at a glance.
 Contact fields also need to work in API calls and personalization templates, so they follow a closer-to-developer convention.
-The sections below reflect this.

 Workflows